easy-global-market/nifi-ngsild-ckan/README.md

 ### Output

 The `NgsiLdToCkan` processor publishes all entities of the same type in the same dataset.
-Each entity is as a resource with a default `application/ld+json` format.
+Each entity is a resource with a default `application/ld+json` format.

 In CKAN, names for an organization, a dataset, or a resource must only contain alphanumeric characters, `-` , or `_`.
 The length must be between 2 and 100 characters.
 Thus, a transformation is automatically performed by the processor.